 Hadoop’s strengths lie in serving as a cheap storage repository and for processing ETL batch workloads, Johnson says.
 But it’s ill-suited for running interactive, user-facing applications, he says.

 “It’s never really broken out of the developer world,” Johnson says.
 “People have this idea of, ‘Oh there’s all these legacy data warehouses and the new cool way to do it is Hadoop.’
 But when you try to do that, you realize it’s actually a lot worse.
-It’s better than a data warehouse in that have all the raw data there, but it’s a lot worse in that it’s so slow.”
+It’s better than a data warehouse in that you have all the raw data there, but it’s a lot worse in that it’s so slow.”

 Getting answers out of Facebook’s Hadoop environment was an exercise in patience and frustration, according to Johnson.
 “After years of banging our heads against it at Facebook, it was never great at it,” he says.
-“It’s really hard to dig into and actually get real answer from…You really have to understand how this thing works to get what you want.”
+“It’s really hard to dig into and actually get real answers from…You really have to understand how this thing works to get what you want.”

 Hadoop is great if you’re a data scientist who knows how to code in MapReduce or Pig, Johnson says, but as you go higher up the stack, the abstraction layers have mostly failed to deliver on the promise of enabling business analysts to get at the data.